CKita/Bees/README.md

 ## List of folders and files

-### **Bee survival (folder)**
+### **Lethal effect (folder)**

 1. Data (folder)

-    a.  dados_sobrevivencia.csv -\> data frame with raw data.
+    a.  lethal.csv -\> data frame with raw data.

     b.  data.comp.csv -\> data frame with raw data and effect sizes.

-    c.  data.comp.2 -\> data frame with raw and effect sizes.

-    d.  survival_sensi_out2.csv -\> data frame used in the sensibility test.
+    c.  let_sensi_out.csv -\> data frame used in the sensibility test.

 2. Figures (folder)

-    a.  survival.tiff -\> overall effect size of pesticide application on bee survival.
+    a.  lethal.tiff -\> mean lethal effect size of pesticide application on bees.

-    b.  survival_sensibility_test.tiff -\> overall effect size of pesticide application on bee survival without outliers.
+    b.  lethal_sensibility_test.tiff -\> mean lethal effect size of pesticide application on bees without outliers.

+    c.  publication_bias.tiff -\> visual analysis of publication bias.

 3. Code (folder)

-    a.  effect_sizes_model_survival.R -\> main script formatted as a tutorial to help you reproduce the analyses and figures.
+    a.
+Lethal effect.R -\> main script formatted as a tutorial to help you reproduce the analyses and figures.

-### **Lethal and Sublethal (folder)**
+### **Sublethal effect (folder)**

 1. Data (folder)

-    a.  let_sublet.csv -\> data frame with raw data and effect sizes.
+    a.  sub.csv -\> data frame with raw data and effect sizes.

-    b.  let.csv -\> data frame with raw data and effect sizes of lethal effects.

-    c.  sub.csv -\> data frame with raw data and effect sizes of sublethal effects.

-    d.  sub_sensi_out.csv -\> data frame used in the sensibility test.
+    b.  sub_sensi_out.csv -\> data frame used in the sensibility test.

-    *effect sizes (folder)*

-    -   categorical (folder)

-        a.  cat.csv -\> data frame with raw categorical data.

-        b.  effect_sizes_cat.csv -\> data frame with categorical data and effect sizes.

-        c.  planilha_bruta.csv -\> raw data.

-    -   continuous (folder)

-        a.  continuous.csv -\> data frame with raw continuous data.

-        b.  effect_sizes_cont.csv -\> data frame with raw continuous data and effect sizes.

 2. Figures (folder)

-    a.  overall.tiff -\> overall effect sizes of pesticide application on the bee community and its pollination service.

-    b.  let_sublet.tiff -\> mean effect sizes of lethal and sublethal effects of pesticide application on the bee community and its pollination service.
+    a.  sublethal.tiff -\> mean sublethal effect size of pesticide application on bees.

-    c.  sensibility_test_sublet.tiff -\> mean sublethal effect sizes of pesticide application on the bee community and its pollination service without outliers.
+    b.  sensibility_test_sublet.tiff -\> mean sublethal effect size of pesticide application on bees without outliers.

+    c.  publication_bias.tiff -\> visual analysis of publication bias.

 3. Code (folder)

+    a.
+Sublethal effect.R -\> main script formatted as a tutorial to help you reproduce the analyses and figures.

+### **Consequences of lethal and sublethal effects (folder)**

+1. Data (folder)

+    a.  consequences.csv -\> data frame with raw data and effect sizes.

+2. Figures (folder)

+    a.  consequences_let_sub.tiff -\> mean effect sizes of the consequences of lethal and sublethal effects for the bee communities that could impair their pollination service within agricultural crop fields.

+    b.  publication_bias.tiff -\> visual analysis of publication bias.

+3. Code (folder)

-    a.  script_modelos_letal_subletal.R -\> main script formatted as a tutorial to help you reproduce the analyses and figures.
+    a.
+Consequences.R -\> main script formatted as a tutorial to help you reproduce the analyses and figures.

-    *effect sizes(folder)*
+### **Effect_sizes_Hedges (folder)**

+    *categorical (folder)*

+    -   Data (folder)

+        a.  cat.csv -\> data frame with raw categorical data.
+        b.  planilha_bruta.csv -\> raw data.

-    -   categorical (folder)
+    -   Code (folder)

         a.  effect_sizes_cat.R -\> script formatted as a tutorial to help you calculate categorical effect sizes.

+    -   Results (folder)

+        a. effect_sizes_cat.csv -\> data frame with raw categorical data and effect sizes.

+    *continuous (folder)*

+    -   Data (folder)

+        a.  continuous.csv -\> data frame with raw categorical data.
+        b.  planilha_bruta.csv -\> raw data.

-    -   continuous (folder)
+    -   Code (folder)

         a.  effect_sizes_cont.R -\> script formatted as a tutorial to help you calculate continuous effect sizes.

+    -   Results (folder)

+        a. effect_sizes_cont.csv -\> data frame with raw continuous data and effect sizes.

 ### **Study sites (folder)**

 1. Data (folder)